The Next Generation of Energy at CFU

 Strengthen Resiliency

-Adding local generation would help CFU meet the needs of our customers and support resiliency.
 Power plants in Cedar Falls allow CFU to continue to provide energy to our customers even when regional electric grid operations are impacted by a major storm event or extreme weather.

 Support Renewable Energy